DVT IDE for VS Code SystemVerilog User Guide

 The internal builder parses each top file, following includes/imports as specified by the language.
-Some directives ( parsing directives) allow you to control how files are compiled based on their extension, for example using System Verilog 1800-2012 for *.sv, Verilog 2001 for *.v, VHDL 1076-2008 for *.vhdl.
+Some directives ( parsing directives) allow you to control how files are compiled based on their extension, for example using System Verilog 1800-2012 for *.sv, Verilog 2001 for *.v, VHDL 1076-2008 for *.vhdl and e Language 1647-2011 parser for *.e.
 The parsing directives are either generic or mode specific.

-In general, the directives are similar to the arguments (or flags) that you would pass to any compiler/simulator.
+In general, the directives are similar with the arguments (or flags) that you would pass to any compiler/simulator.

 A build file may include other argument files and so on.
 The internal builder follows the included files as it encounters them (as if part of a continuous stream).
 Note that the way a file is included (for example with '-f' or '-F') has an influence on how paths inside the included files are interpreted.
 For more details see Including Other Argument Files.